theappbusiness/TABTestKit/README.md

 ## Why?

-**TABTestKit** enables you to write **very little code** to automate the behaviours in your app, as well as being **extremely human readable** by leveraging powerful Swift features.
+**TABTestKit** enables you to write **very little code** to automate the behaviours in your app, as well as making your tests **extremely human readable** by leveraging powerful Swift features.

-This means the barrier to entry for Swift automation is essentially removed.
+This means the barrier to entry for Swift automation is hugely reduced, allowing more people on your team contribute to tests.

 Additionally, **TABTestKit** makes a habit to _wait_ for things, rather than asserting immediately, which **massively reduces flakiness in your tests**.

-Unlike XCTest, where every XCUIElement can be tapped, adjusted, typed into or scrolled, regardless of whether it's adjustable etc, **TABTestKit** has specific elements that represent common UIKit and AppKit elements, like [`Button`](#button), [`Slider`](#slider) and [`ScrollView`](#scrollview).
+Unlike XCTest, where every `XCUIElement` can be tapped, adjusted, typed into or scrolled, regardless of whether it's adjustable etc, **TABTestKit** has specific elements that represent common UIKit and AppKit elements, like [`Button`](#button), [`Slider`](#slider) and [`ScrollView`](#scrollview).